chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

-This generates the following Verilog, where the aligned members are ignore and the flipped members are driven `outgoing` to `incoming`:
+This generates the following Verilog, where the aligned members are ignored and the flipped members are driven `outgoing` to `incoming`:

 ```scala mdoc:verilog
 getVerilogString(new Example3)